esteinig/netviewr/README.md

 community(g, method='walktrap', polygon=NULL, palette='PuBuGn', opacity=1, border=NA, n_color=NULL, ...)
 ```

 Detect communities in the graph and draw polygons colored by `palette` around the clusters in the network topology.
 Multiple community detection methods can be specified.
 If `polygon` is a boolean and `TRUE` the first method is used to draw polygons, otherwise the polygon accepts a string specifying which community detections results should be drawn, e.g. `polygon = 'walktrap'`.
 Any other named arguments that specify the behaviour of the community detection algorithm can be passed via the ellipsis argument (`...`).
 Community detection can be run before assigning other node attributes.
-The name of the community detection algorithm then map community membership to node attributes, for example:
+The name of the community detection algorithm then maps community membership to node attributes, for example:

 ```r
 g <- igraph::sample_gnm(n=10, m=15) %@%